justinr1234/ta-meteor-apollo-starter-kit/README.md

 6. copy-paste your VAPID keys into your settings.json file;

 #### 6. Run the app
-You should now be able to run the app locally:
+You should now be able to run the app locally (not full offline support does not work, see below):
 ```
 meteor --settings settings.json
 ```

+#### 7. (Optional) Full offline support
+1. In Chrome on the Network tab, make sure you have UNCHECKED "Disable cache"
+2. Meteor must run in production mode with the `--production` flag or else the dynamic import cache will be disabled (it is disabled by default in development mode).
+Run `meteor --settings settings.json --production` to achieve full offline support.

 ### Understanding the Boiler Plate's Architecture